Impression-Aware Recommender Systems: Impression-Aware Recommender Systems

 \begin{itemize} \item \textbf{Heuristics} recommenders using ad-hoc rules and techniques. \item \textbf{Statistical:} recommenders using probabilistic distributions or statistical properties of users' behavior. \item \textbf{Machine learning:} recommenders using machine learning techniques. \item \textbf{Deep learning:} recommenders using deep neural networks. \item \textbf{Reinforcement learning:} recommenders using a Markov decision process to model users' preferences. \end{itemize}

-\subsubsection{Data-Centric Taxonomy}
+\subsubsection{Data-centric Taxonomy}

 The data-centric taxonomy classifies papers based on how they process and provide impressions as input for the recommendation model.
-The categories in this taxonomy are non-mutually exclusive, meaning papers may belong to one or more categories.
-For instance, six papers are classified into two categories as seen on \autoref{tab:discussion:counts-and-percentages}.
-From the reviewed papers, we identify three categories of papers.
+One of the main characteristics of the taxonomy, as opposed to the others, is that its categories are non-mutually exclusive, meaning papers may belong to one or more categories.
+For instance, six papers are classified into two categories (\textbf{features} and \textbf{learn}) as seen on \autoref{tab:discussion:counts-and-percentages}.
+From the reviewed papers, we identify three categories of papers, which we illustrate in \autoref{fig:tikz-data-centric-taxonomy}.
 The definition of each category and the number of papers included in the category are:

 \begin{itemize} \item \textbf{Features:} papers computing features from impressions and receiving such features as input.
 In this context, a feature is a quantitative property of impressions, \eg the number of times an item has been impressed to a specific user. \item \textbf{Learn:} papers handing impressions as input to their recommendation model.
 This category covers those papers using any impression type and the user feedback on impressed items. \item \textbf{Sample:} papers sampling items from the catalog, where at least one sampled item is an impression. \end{itemize}